 Consider Travel Catheters Like Closed Systems

 Many people prefer to use a more advanced catheter while traveling to try and reduce the chance of getting an infection.
 These pre-lubricated catheter kits do not require additional lubricating jelly, and you don’t have to directly touch the catheter tube.
 This is sometimes known as “no-touch” catheters, although most people call them closed system catheters.
-If your insurance does not cover advanced catheter products like closed system catheter kits, you might consider purchasing them out-of-pocket just for traveling.
+If your insurance does not cover advanced catheter products, consider purchasing some for traveling.

 Take Cathing Accessories Like Antibacterial Wipes